These sites are to the island's historical and the social fabric, offering unique perspectives on its past and present.

 Travel through picturesque landscapes on the island's roads and paths.

-A journey in itself, with various landscapes.
+A journey by itself, with diverse landscapes.